Originate/exosphere/remote-dependency-templates/exocom/README.md

 `type: exocom`

-#### Template configuration in application:
+## Template configuration
-The following fields should be populated by the user:
+The following fields are reuqired

-Template configuration:
 - `version`: Define which version of Exocom to use

 Example: